IBM-Cloud/Kitura-Starter/README.md

 2. `make run`

   You should see message _Listening on port 8090_.
-The result executable is located in `.build/debug` directory: `./.build/debug/KituraStarter`
+The result executable is located in `.build/debug` directory: `./.build/debug/Kitura-Starter-Bluemix`

 3. Open your browser at [http://localhost:8090](http://localhost:8090)

+4. Access static content using the following URL:[http://localhost:8090/static](http://localhost:8090/static)

 ## Pushing to Bluemix
-1. Update `manifest.yml` with your app name.

-2. `cf push`
+1. `cf push`
 > Note: You will need to be logged in to the Cloud Foundry CLI.

+2. Access your application route.

 ## Kitura Wiki
 Feel free to visit our [Wiki](https://github.com/IBM-Swift/Kitura/wiki) for our roadmap and some tutorials.

 ## License

-This sample app is licensed under Apache 2.0.
+Kitura-Starter-Bluemix app is licensed under Apache 2.0.
 Full license text is available in [LICENSE](LICENSE.txt).